burakkbalta/live-football-world-cup-scoreboard/README.md

   - get summary for live matches sorted by total score
     - scoreboard.getSummaryInOrderByTotalScore();

+Code Coverage
+  - To generate the unit test code coverage report, the following command should be run in the folder where the pom.xml is located.
+    - `mvn jacoco:prepare-agent test install jacoco:report`
+  - The report is generated under the `/scoreboard/target/site/jacoco` folder.
+This generated report can be viewed by opening `index.html` under this folder.

 Notes
-  -  ExtendenScoreBoard class has been implemented.
-It provides more functionality regarding getting summary.
+  - The ExtendenScoreBoard class has been implemented.
+It provides more functionality in getting summaries.
-  - Several Comparator classes have been implemented to increase decoupling relationship between ScoreBoard and Comparator.
+  - The various Comparator classes have been implemented to increase decoupling relationship between ScoreBoard and Comparator.
-  - The topics such as ErrorHandling, Serialization, Thread-Safety are not taken into consideration while implementing this application.
+  - The topics such as ErrorHandling, Serialization, Thread-Safety were not taken into consideration while implementing this application.
-  - Code coverage report has been added.
-According to this report, most of the implementation codes have been covered and verified.
+  - According to the unit test code coverage report, most of the application code has been covered and verified.